pbarry-r7/kitty-cat-count-count/README.md

 ## OAuth Token

-This script uses a [GitHub OAuth token](https://github.com/blog/1509-personal-api-tokens) in order to get around the [60-API-queries-per-hour limit](https://developer.github.com/v3/#rate-limiting) that unauthenticated API queries are held to by GitHub
-(queries using an OAuth token are allowed up to 5000 API queries per hour!).
+This script uses a [GitHub OAuth token](https://github.com/blog/1509-personal-api-tokens) in order to get around the [60-API-queries-per-hour limit](https://developer.github.com/v3/#rate-limiting) that unauthenticated API queries are held to by GitHub (queries using an OAuth token are allowed up to 5000 API queries per hour!).

+Once you have an OAuth token, create a new environment variable named KCCC_OAUTH_TOKEN and set its value to the token.
+The kitty-ccc.py script will look for the OAuth token to be used in this env var.

 Using an OAuth Token also allows this script to work with private GitHub repos.

 ## Example Run

 ```
+$ export KCCC_OAUTH_TOKEN=<my OAuth token value>
 $ ./kitty-ccc.py
 Located GitHub repo 'rapid7/metasploit-framework':
  - Counting PR reactions.................................
 Done.